Find out if you're eligible for a HECS-HELP loan and how to apply.

 When you submit a request for HECS-HELP to the government, you are declaring that you have read and understood the booklet and your obligations before you access the loan.

 To enrol and be eligible for HECS-HELP, you must verify your citizenship.
 This is part of the enrolment process in Enrolment Online.
 If you haven't already done so, verify your citizenship now.

 The USI is your life-long individual education number.
 It’s a government requirement that you have a USI to enrol in a higher education program.

 You must have a Tax File Number (TFN) or certificate of application for a TFN to apply for HECS-HELP.
 If you don't have a TFN, apply for one now.

 Your TFN must also validate on your loan application.
 Once you have a TFN, confirm the details with the Australian Taxation Office (ATO) before submitting your application.

 Follow the steps below to apply for HECS-HELP.
 You must submit your HECS-HELP application before the census date for the classes you want the loan to cover.

 You’ll be prompted to do this during the enrolment process in Enrolment Online.
 If you didn't apply for a HECS-HELP loan while completing your eCAF, but would now like to access one, you can request a revision of your eCAF by contacting Student Connect.

-Once you have requested an eCAF, an email will be sent to your RMIT student email address from the Department of Education, Skills and Employment.
+Once you have requested an eCAF, an email will be sent to your RMIT student email address from the Department of Employment and Workplace Relations.